line/line-bot-sdk-python/.github/ISSUE_TEMPLATE/questions.md

 ## When creating an issue
 <!-- Delete this section before the submit -->

-- For general questions or issues about LINE bots, TBD...
+- Make sure your issue is **related to** the LINE Bot SDK.
+For general questions about LINE bots, please ask in https://www.linebiz.com/contact/